tobanw/blog-posts/README.md

 ## Usage

-To keep things simple, write posts in the actual repo.
+To keep things simple, write posts in the actual "blog posts" repo.
-Don't edit the submodule.
+Don't edit the submodule in the jekyll repo.
 The usual workflow is:

 1. In the `blog-posts` repo: write posts and push to the remote when ready